Photos 1: Bach Album

 Entrance bust of Bach in Bach Museum, Leipzig, life-size marble sculpture by Carl Seffner depicting the subject at approximately 60 years of age (1745)

 First page of score of Praeludium, Chorale, and Fugue for Organ by Steven Monrotus, a spacious tripartite work dedicated to the memory of J.S.
 Bach having his melodic signature (Bb-A-C-B) inserted in a middle voice in all 3 sections.

-The organ works of Johann Sebastian Bach (1685-1750) still form the kernel of the standard organ repertoire even to this day.
-In the world of music everything in the remote past merely led up to him, and today everything leads back to him.
-His sheer mastery of the techniques of composition have never been equalled.
+The organ works of Johann Sebastian Bach (1685-1750), after more than 300 years, still form the kernel of the standard organ repertoire even to this day.
+He is the central figure in the history of Western music in that everything before him merely led up to him and everything today eventually leads back to him.
+No one else from history fits this description, and, with the possible exception of Ludwig van Beethoven who runs a very close second, his near super-human invention and sheer mastery of the techniques of composition have never been equalled.

 The central section of this piece is available separately as Chorale in d minor for Organ Op.
-9. This excerpt is for 2 hands and playable on a one-manual organ with no pedals, a harmonium, electronic keyboard, or piano.
-To preview, playback, or digital download this score, please use these links: BLUE for Organ, GREEN for Piano.
+9. This excerpt is for 2 hands and playable on a one-manual organ with no pedals, a harmonium, or electronic keyboard.